namakutiwik/Portfolio/README.md

 ![alt text](denise-jans-Lq6rcifGjOU-unsplash.jpg)

 Photo by <a href="https://unsplash.com/@dmjdenise?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Denise Jans</a> on <a href="https://unsplash.com/s/photos/film?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+That moment was incredible when I wrote SQL code for the first time through this project.
+It is a simple analysis to know the popular film, popular store, loyal customer, and the profit.

 * **Skill**     : Data Analysis
 * **Tools**     : SQL (Dbeaver)